“Keep it simple – give your audience one thing to remember, not ten to forget”.

 Simon Hallows, Director at Parker Design, outlined some key exhibition design tips for marketers in a talk at ExCeL in London.
 He received an invite to share his expertise as part of an exhibitions training day organised by Smart Exhibiting.

-For anyone considering exhibitions as part of their sales and marketing plans, Simon suggests you ask yourself three questions: Why?
-How?
-What?
+For anyone considering exhibition stands as part of their sales and marketing plans, Simon suggests you ask yourself three questions.

 Am I trying to sell my product?
 Do I want to generate leads?
 Am I offering my services?
 Maybe I want to meet my customers?
 Is my ultimate goal to generate awareness?
 Do I want to collect data?

-2. How are we going to achieve it?
+2. HOW? – How are we going to achieve it?